-Jamie Starr begins his first season as an assistant coach for the Xavier University women's soccer team, and will serve as the primary goalkeeper coach.
+Jamie Starr is in his fourth season as an assistant coach for the Xavier University women's soccer team, serving as the primary goalkeeper coach.

 A 1998 graduate of and four-year letter-winner at the University of South Carolina, Starr served as a graduate assistant at USC during the 1998 season.
 He helped train the USC goalkeepers, including Chicago Fire MLS Cup MVP keeper Henry Ring.